NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Generic Install Instructions
 `seacharts`and the `colav_evaluation_tool` are included as submodules in the simulator.
 Install these first as editable packages using `pip install -e .` in their respective root folders.
 Then, install this simulator package using the same `pip install -e .` command inside the `colav_simulator` root folder.

-To use `seacharts`, you must copy the `.gdb` files under `colav_simulator/data/map/` or files you have downloaded yourself (see <https://github.com/trymte/seacharts>), into the `data/external` folder in the seacharts package directory.
+To use `seacharts` in the simulator, you should download `.gdb` files from <https://kartkatalog.geonorge.no> in UTM 32 or 33 (see <https://github.com/trymte/seacharts> for instructions), and put into the `data/external` folder in the seacharts package directory.
 Otherwise, the module will not find any ENC data to use.

 ## Mac OS Apple Slicon Installation